 3. Take a stroll along Rodadero

 The Rodadero area is outside of the main town.
-Like any beachfront area, here you will find a lot of restaurants, bars, resorts, and hotels.
+Like any beachfront area, here you can find a lot of restaurants, bars, resorts, and hotels.
 It’s where most vacationing Colombians choose to stay.
 Take a stroll along the boardwalk, eat some fresh fish, and soak in the bustling atmosphere.

 4. Wander around Quinta de San Pedro Alejandrino

-5. Santa Marta Public Market
+5. Tour the Santa Marta Public Market

 The Santa Marta Public Market has more than 500 different vendors selling everything from meat to fruit to handmade gifts, making up one vibrant, raucous market experience.
 It’s worth arriving early to buy some of the weird and wonderful tropical fruits you won’t find anywhere else in the world (like borojó, Colombia’s natural “Viagra”).

-6. Walk the malecon at sunset
+6. Walk the malecón at sunset

-Paseo El Camellon is the main promenade (malecon) in downtown Santa Marta.
+Paseo El Camellón is the main promenade (malecón) in downtown Santa Marta.
 There isn’t much of a beach to enjoy, but it’s the perfect setting to watch the sunset.
 There are several plazas where you can stop to enjoy the view (including the Plaza Parque Simón Bolívar), as well as some sculptures of indigenous people from the region to admire.

 Visiting the Northern Part of Colombia

-1. Go to Punta Gallinas
+1. Visit Punta Gallinas

-2. Visit Costeño Beach
+2. Relax at Costeño Beach

-3. Visit Palomino
+3. Wander Palomino

-5. See thousands of flamingos
+4. See thousands of flamingos

 How to See the Lost City

 Ciudad Perdida is the main reason why many people visit Santa Marta, as it’s the closest main town and most companies leave from here to start the trek.
-The Lost City (Ciudad Perdida) was built around 800 CE (the site is older than Machu Picchu) and contains 169 terraces carved into the mountains, as well as a network of tiled roads and small plazas.
+The Lost City (Ciudad Perdida) was built around 800 CE (it’s older than Machu Picchu) and contains 169 terraces carved into the mountains, as well as a network of tiled roads and small plazas.
 It’s one of the most beautiful treks in the country.